stancs/event-handling-system/README.md

 # Event Handling System (REST APIs using Express.js)

 This backend programming challenge has been implemented as a part of the interview process in my previous companies (2019).
-The system was implemented using Express.js and PostgreSQL as database
+The system was implemented using Express.js and PostgreSQL as the main database.

 ## Challenge